ipedrazas/helm-base/README.md

 The `Ingress` rule contains a flag to add the annotations that enable `CORS`.

 There is an external file `entries.app` where you define the labels you want to include in all resources.
 CORS annotation are also defined there.
+It's important to note that when we do  `{{- include "labels.app" . }}` we're not including a file, we're including a template.
+These templates are defined in the `entries.app` file.